Configures a Sealevel I/O module's programmable IO direction.

 -12 | SeaDAC Lite: Error communicating with device. |

-The format of the config parameter should be one byte for every 8 bits of programmable I/O, each byte representing banks 1 - 12.
+parameter should be one byte for every 8 bits of programmable I/O, each byte representing banks 1 - 12.
 A non-zero byte indicates that the corresponding bank of PIO should be a bank of 8 inputs, zero indicating 8 outputs.
 For example, a non-zero value in config[3] would indicate that bank 4 should be a bank of inputs.

 - Warning